anirudhpratap345/FoundryStack/README.md

-# Finance Copilot
+# FinIQ.ai

 **AI Finance Strategy for Startup Founders**

-Finance Copilot is an AI-powered platform that helps startup founders determine the right financial strategy for their business.
+FinIQ.ai is an AI-powered platform that helps startup founders determine the right financial strategy for their business.
 Get personalized recommendations for funding stage, raise amount, investor types, runway guidance, and budget allocation—all in under 30 seconds.

 ## 🚀 Features